-- The affected school is located in a city with a population of 5,000 or fewer; - The affected school (school with in one-mile of the project) has 40% or more students eligible for free or reduced lunch, Data from the past two completed school years may be considered.5 - The project reduces hazards within a Priority Safety Corridor.
-In order to qualify as a Priority Safety Corridor the project must be located on or address a barrier to students walking and biking to school on a road where the posted speed or 85th percentile speed of traffic is 40 miles per hour or greater, OR if any two of the following apply: - Posted speed limit is 30 miles per hour or greater; - More than 2 lanes or a crossing distance greater than 30 feet; - o 12,000 or greater annual average daily traffic; - o Has a demonstrated history of crashes related to school traffic
+- The affected school is located in a city with a population of 5,000 or fewer; - The affected school (school with in one-mile of the project) has 40% or more students are low income7. - The project reduces hazards within a Priority Safety Corridor.
+In order to qualify as a Priority Safety Corridor the project must be located on or address a barrier to students walking and biking to school on a road where the posted speed or 50th percentile speed of traffic is 40 miles per hour or greater, OR if any two of the following apply: - Posted speed limit is 30 miles per hour or greater; - More than 2 lanes or a crossing distance greater than 30 feet; - o 12,000 or greater annual average daily traffic; - Has a demonstrated history of crashes related to school traffic